logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 #### Trace context

 If you're sending traces with OpenTelemetry instrumentation (auto or manual), you can correlate your logs with the trace context.
-That way, your logs will have traces data in it, such as service name, span id and trace id.
+In this way, your logs will have traces data in it, such as service name, span id and trace id.
 To enable this feature, set the `add_context` param in your handler configuration to `True`, like in this example:

 ```python